Juninho Paulista

-Osvaldo Giroldo Júnior (born 22 February 1973), known as Juninho or Juninho Paulista, (Note: The nickname comes from a combination of the Brazilian diminutive "Juninho", which is commonly applied to any person with the name "Júnior", and "Paulista", meaning someone born in the state of São Paulo.) is a Brazilian former footballer who played as an attacking midfielder and is now the national team co-ordinator of the Brazil national football team.
-During his professional career, he played for Brazilian clubs São Paulo, Vasco da Gama, Palmeiras, Flamengo, as well as English club Middlesbrough, Spanish club Atlético Madrid, Celtic in Scotland and Sydney FC in Australia.
+Osvaldo Giroldo Júnior (born 22 February 1973), known as Juninho or Juninho Paulista, (Note: The nickname comes from a combination of the Brazilian diminutive "Juninho", which is commonly applied to any person with the name "Júnior", and "Paulista", meaning someone born in the state of São Paulo.) is a Brazilian former professional footballer who played as an attacking midfielder.
+During his professional career, Juninho played for Brazilian clubs São Paulo, Vasco da Gama, Palmeiras and Flamengo, as well as Middlesbrough in England, Atlético Madrid in Spain, Celtic in Scotland and Sydney FC in Australia.
+He is particularly associated with Middlesbrough, where he had three spells and became a popular figure among the club's supporters.

-Juninho played 49 international matches for the Brazil national team from 1995 to 2003, winning the 2002 FIFA World Cup and the bronze medal at the 1996 Olympic tournament.
+Juninho made 49 appearances for the Brazil national football team between 1995 and 2003.
+He was part of the squad that won the 2002 FIFA World Cup and also earned a bronze medal at the 1996 Olympic tournament.

 Club career

 Born in São Paulo, Juninho played youth football for FC Curvados e Orgulhoso, a local club set up in São Paulo, and for Esporte Clube DER, an amateur team based in São Bernardo do Campo (SP), winning two youth municipal championship in a row, as well as futsal at Clube Atlético Juventus.